tomcam/mity-cutest/README.md

 };
 ```

+### 2. Add a simple description in quotes followed by the function's name to the TEST_LIST macro

-### 2. Add a simple description in quotes, followed by a comma, and that function's name to the TEST_LIST macro.
-Enclose all this in curly braces.
-It is actually an array declaration so end each entry in the array with a comma too
+* Add a simple description in quotes, followed by a comma, and that function's name to the TEST_LIST macro.
+* Enclose all this in curly braces.
+* It is actually an array declaration so end each entry in the array with a comma too.

 The description appears when the unit tests are run.
+Here's the whole thing:

 ```c
 void pi_accurate_to_7_digits(void);